Senzo Mchunu Cites Cape Flats Violence as One Reason for Disbanding Political Killings Task Team

 Mchunu discusses the Cape Flats during testimony

 While delivering testimony during his first day in front of the committee on 16 October 2025, Mchunu discussed one of the reasons why he chose to disband the PKTT.
-He said that as police minister, he had to think about the most effective way to distribute resources.
+He said that, as police minister, he had to consider the most effective way to allocate resources.

 “Now if you keep on funding one unit somewhere in one corner of the country, even if they do well, they are not going to deal with criminality on the Cape Flats,” he said.